Cold Turkey (1971 film): Filming locations

 Most of the film, which is set in the fictional small town of Eagle Rock, Iowa, was shot in and around Greenfield, Iowa, and many local people were used as extras.
 Some neighborhood scenes were shot in Winterset, Iowa.
 The Methodist church in Orient, Iowa and the bank in Macksburg, Iowa were used as well.
 The Grayson Mansion scenes were filmed at Terrace Hill, official residence of the governor of Iowa, located in Des Moines.
 The kitchen scenes with Jean Stapleton and Vincent Gardenia and several other exteriors were shot in Marshalltown, Iowa.
 Some were also shot in the town of Columbia in south-central Kentucky.

 Soundtrack

 Cold Turkey features original music by Randy Newman, including "He Gives Us All His Love", a ballad with a gospel influence that serves as the film's theme song.
-This was Newman's first film soundtrack.
+It was Newman's first film soundtrack.

 In 2007 the Percepto Records label issued a limited-edition soundtrack CD for the film.